Conflicts of Interest and Disclosure Policy

 Part B of this Disclosure Statement requests (i) a list, to the best of your knowledge, of any financial interest that you, a Relative, and/or a Related Entity have in an entity with which the Foundation has or is likely to have a relationship, (ii) a list, to the best of your knowledge, of any service or role that you and/or any Relative perform as a director, officer, trustee, or member for an entity with which the Foundation has or is likely to have a relationship, and (iii) a description, to the best of your knowledge, of any other potential Conflict of Interest you have or may have, whether directly or indirectly through a Relative or a Related Entity.

-Part C of the Disclosure Statement applies only to Officers and Trustees and requests information about ownership of certain investments in which the Foundation has a 6% or greater ownership stake.
+Part C of the Disclosure Statement applies only to Officers and Trustees and requests information about ownership of certain investments in which the Foundation has a significant ownership stake.

 Please complete the attached Parts A, B, and, if applicable, C, sign and date them, and return them to Michele S. Warman, Executive Vice President, Chief Operating Officer, General Counsel and Secretary ("COO/GC").
 Bolded terms not defined herein have the same meaning set forth in the Glossary of the Foundation's Conflicts of Interest and Disclosure Policy, a copy of which is attached hereto.